treasure-data/eslint-plugin-td/docs/contributing/adding-new-rules.md

 ### `rules/new-rule.js`

-For writing a new rule, see the [eslint docs: working with plugins](https://eslint.org/docs/developer-guide/working-with-plugins).
+For writing a new rule, see the [ESLint docs: working with plugins](https://ESLint.org/docs/developer-guide/working-with-plugins).

 ### `tests/new-rule.test.js`

-Eslint provides a `RuleTester` utility which utilizes the `describe` and `it` functions of `jest`.
-See the [eslint docs: RuleTester](https://eslint.org/docs/developer-guide/nodejs-api#ruletester).
+ESLint provides a `RuleTester` utility which utilizes the `describe` and `it` functions of `jest`.
+See the [ESLint docs: RuleTester](https://ESLint.org/docs/developer-guide/nodejs-api#ruletester).

 ### `docs/rules/new-rule.md`